Salem-Abderaouf/rn-icon-gen-tool/README.md

 ## Description :

-Tool for react native developer to generate icons based on image with there file structure
+CLI tool for react native developers to generate icons based on an image, Both Android and Ios are supported

 ## Install :